Nyeo14/ChatInterpreter/README.md

   I titled the project "Twitch Chat Interpreter" because our data was pulled from twitch.tv, but this program should be applicable to other streaming websites as well.
 We hard coded a few of the word embedding stopwords to match popular twitch emotes, but that should be the only change needed (if at all) to apply this program to another streaming site.

+  The full project report can be viewed in the file TwitchChatInterpreterReport.pdf

 Below is a summary of the modules we used and their purpose.